Dhess1978/maya-prime-sieve/README.md

 This method acts as a pre-sieve, not a standalone primality test.

-It reduces the number of candidates before applying probabilistic tests.
+It reduces the number of candidates before applying probabilistic tests such as Miller–Rabin.

 ---